 Address: 30 Tramway Rd NE, Albuquerque, NM 87122

 Albuquerque is bordered to the east by the beautiful Sandia Mountains.
 Sandia means watermelon in Spanish, and these mountains’ name comes from the lovely red color of the range at sunset.
 One of the most fun ways to get to the top and enjoy sweeping views of Albuquerque is on the Sandia Peak Tramway.

-This aerial tram begins at the eastern edge of the city in Sandia Heights.
-A 2.7-mile cable car ride, the longest in the Americas, will bring you on a steep journey of about 15 minutes to the mountaintop at more than 10,000-feet elevation.
-For any heights-nervous travelers, know that there is an incredible level of safety engineered into the Sandia Peak Tramway.
+This aerial tram begins at the city’s eastern edge in Sandia Heights.
+A 2.7-mile cable car ride, the longest in the Americas, will bring you on a steep journey of about 15 minutes to the mountaintop at more than 10,000 feet elevation.
+For any heights-nervous travelers, know that there is an incredible level of safety-engineered into the Sandia Peak Tramway.

 Along the way, and at many points on the top, you’ll get some of the most amazing views of Albuquerque, the mesa, and the surrounding desert without going up in a hot air balloon.
 The upper terminus includes the popular TEN-3 restaurant, numerous biking and hiking trails, and a winter ski slope network.

 11. American International Rattlesnake Museum

 Address: 202 San Felipe St NW, Albuquerque, NM 87104